 The law also specified that schools can teach about ethnic groups' histories as described in textbooks and instructional materials.
 Educators can also only teach about controversial aspects of history, such as racial oppression or slavery, as long those discussions are impartial.

 The bill, HB 1376, was introduced by Representative John Ragan (R - Oak Ridge).
-He said that it was meant to strengthen the law passed in 2022 by "promoting freedom of expression," and keep "colleges about advancing knowledge, not about advancing political or social agendas."
+He previously said that the new bill was meant to strengthen the law passed in 2022 by "promoting freedom of expression," and keep "colleges about advancing knowledge, not about advancing political or social agendas."

-It would require institutions to publish a syllabus for each course offered in the semester on its website, meant to assess whether a "divisive concept" may be included in the curriculum.
+Originally, the bill required institutions to publish a syllabus for each course offered in the semester on its website, meant to assess whether a "divisive concept" may be included in the curriculum.
+That requirement was removed in an amendment to the bill.

 Employees would be exempt from the requirement if the new duties conflict with other laws, such as Title IX officers.

-It would also give students and employees who believe that the school violated last year's law a chance to file a report with the school.
-It would then need to keep the report and make it available for public inspection online, redacting as needed to stay in compliance with the Family Educational Rights and Privacy Act.
+It also allows students and employees who believe that the school violated last year's law a chance to file a report with the school.
+The school would then need to annually report violations to the comptroller of the treasury, redacting them as needed to stay in compliance with the Family Educational Rights and Privacy Act.

 The bill would also specifically require universities to allow any guest speaker on campus regardless of "non-violent political ideology" or "non-violent political party affiliation."